indrapaul824/Automatic-Review-Analyzer/README.md

 2. Clone/download the repo and unzip into a working directory.
 The *Automatic Sentiment Analysis from Reviews using Linear Classifiers* folder contains the following:
   * *dataset* folder which contains various data files in .tsv format
   * **project1.py** contains various useful functions and function templates that I used to implement the learning algorithms.
-  * **main.py** is a script skeleton where these functions are called ran my experiments.
+  * **main.py** is a script skeleton where I called these functions and ran my experiments.
   * **utils.py** contains various utility functions used throughout the project
   * **test.py** is a script which runs tests on a few of the methods I implemented.
 Note that these tests are provided just to help debug the implementation.
 Feel free to add more test cases locally to further validate the correctness of the code.
   * **main.ipynb** is the same as *main.py* and is just for viewing the results of the classifiers.